MaterializeInc/metabase-materialize-driver/CONTRIBUTING.md

 bin/build-driver.sh materialize
 ```

 As the result, `resources/modules/materialize.metabase-driver.jar` should be created.
+You can copy it to the Metabase `plugins` directory and start Metabase.

 For smoke testing, there is a Metabase with the link to the driver available as a Docker container: